Sangram-tech/All-programming--/README.md

 • Write a program to find out whether the integer entered by the user, through the keyboard, is even or odd number.

 (

+• write a program to find area of a circle.

+(